erasa

 Reverse Username Search

-• On social platforms under accounts you don’t control
+• Under accounts you don’t control

-• As profile images, avatars, or thumbnails
+• As profile pictures, avatars, or thumbnails — not full posts

-• Content aggregation or repost sites
+• Repost or aggregation sites

 • Accounts that remove attribution or slightly modify images

-How Are Leaked Photos Typically Used?
+How Leaked Photos Are Actually Used

 How Can I Check If My Photos Are Leaked?